preciousratlhagane/car-insurance-predictor-using-ml/README.md

     │
     ├── dataset.py              <- Scripts to download or generate data
     │
-    ├── features.py             <- Code to create features for modeling
+    ├── features.py             <- Code to create features for modelling
     │
     │
     ├── modeling